Monday, May 28, 2012

 A very entertaining disaster movie is ARMAGEDDON.
 This film delivers the audience laughter and drama that gives them an appreciation for this entire picture.
 I don't care about scientific errors; even the space goofs some people noticed.
 I liked Michael Bay's direction with his incredible action and explosions.
 The acting performances of Bruce Willis, Ben Affleck and Steve Buscemi were predictably good for a sci-fi/action movie.

-ARMAGEDDON was the second-best film by the director.
+ARMAGEDDON was the second-best film from the director.
 It's also an explosive and enjoyable popcorn smash for those who love a terrific disaster feature and even the ones directed by Bay (like the Transformers series, which includes Bay's best film ever.)

 If you want to see this blockbuster, you must find it on DVD, Blu-ray or the Internet.
 If you prefer a different asteroid flick, try Deep Impact from DreamWorks.